 [laughter]

 IWDM: They could tell you what Ezekiel said.
 The bible, they were bible people, but they couldn’t tell you what happened in the news today.
 Malcolm came and he wasn’t a bible man.
 He wasn’t from that kind of orientation, the Christian orientation, of church orientation.
 He came from the streets.
-He was in touch with what was happening in the public life and because he was best student to introduce by organizing Muhammad's works to the public than those ministers that he called too conservative.
+He was in touch with what was happening in the public life and because he was better suited to introduce he Honorable Elijah Muhammad's work to the public than those ministers that he called too conservative.

 I don't agree with him.
 He became too radical, too.
 I don't agree with him, but I appreciate him for his contribution to the works of our Honorable Elijah Muhammad.
 Not any one single person ever contributed more to the works of our Elijah Muhammad than did Malcolm X or Malik el-Shabazz.